Skip to product information

 Low stock: 1 left

-The Archangel Michael, with his majestic wings and Roman armour, is frozen in a moment of divine victory.
-His face, full of serenity and determination, contrasts with the violence of his gesture and the fallen figure of Satan beneath his foot.
+The Archangel Michael, with his majestic wings and Roman armor, is frozen in a moment of divine victory.
+His face, imbued with serenity and determination, contrasts with the violence of his gesture and the fallen figure of Satan beneath his foot.
 Michael's tense muscles and the fluid movement of his draperies create a sensation of suspended movement, as if time had stopped at the height of the action.
-The treatment of light and shadow accentuates the drama of the scene, while the background, rich in landscape details, recalls the idealised landscapes of the Renaissance.
+The treatment of light and shadow accentuates the drama of the scene, while the background, rich in landscape details, recalls the idealized landscapes of the Renaissance.

-By reinterpreting this iconic work with contemporary materials and techniques, the artist invites the viewer to reflect on the relevance of this timeless theme in a modern context.
-The choice of PVC as a support, combined with the application of acrylic, gives the painting a smooth and shiny texture that contrasts with the image of antiquity and highlights the idea of rebirth and artistic reinvention.
+By reinterpreting this iconic work using contemporary materials and techniques, the artist invites the viewer to reflect on the relevance of this timeless theme in a modern context.
+The choice of PVC as a support, combined with the application of acrylic, gives the painting a smooth, glossy texture that contrasts with the image of antiquity and highlights the idea of rebirth and artistic reinvention.

 View full details